blogmywiki/microbit-thermal-print/README.md

 ![alt text](http://www.suppertime.co.uk/blogmywiki/wp-content/uploads/2016/12/microbit-thermal-print_bb2.png)

 Flash the Python code thermal_print.py on to your micro:bit using the [Mu editor](https://codewith.mu).

+## How to use the code

+I've written functions to cover most text modes.
+Note that *mixing* text modes doesn't always work because I've had problems getting binary masking to work - that's something I hop to fix later.
+Each function just sends hex codes to the printer to enable or disable each mode.

+The most important functions are `thermal_print("text")` and `thermal_print_ln("text")`

+`thermal_print("text")` sends some text to the printer buffer but doesn't print it.
+It won't print anything until it receives a newline character `\n`.
+This function allows you to mix some different text modes on the same line.

+The more useful function is `thermal_print_ln("text")` which will print a line with anything inside the brackets - it must be a string, and you do not need to add the newline character, the function does this for you.

+Other functions are fairly obvious, you have the following modes available:
+* left, right, centre align
+* bold text
+* underline (hard-coded to a thick line)
+* inverse (white on black) text
+* double-width
+* double-height
+* extra large font
+* extra small font
+* upside-down text
+* barcodes in various formats

+## Printing barcodes

+Four common barcode formats are supported: UPC-A (American Univeral Product code, must be 12 digits), EAN-13 (common European product barcode), Code 128 and Code 93.
+The last two formats support alphanumeric characters, not just numbers.
+It's not possible at the moment to specify the height or width of the barcode (I'm working on this), but you can add or supress human-readable numbers below the barcode with the `barcodeHumanReadable()` and `barcodeNotHumanReadable()` functions.

 ## To-do list
 * add options for barcode height and width